qwshen/agentic-rag-framework/docs/setup-context-stores.md

     - postgresql+psycopg://${username}:${password}@${hostname}:${port}/${database-name}
 - collection_name: name of the collection/table.

-This following example shows how to use PgVector to persist human resources documents.
-The PostgreSQL instance with pgvector runs at 127.0.0.1:6024 and is accessed using the langchain user.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
+This following example demostrates how to use PgVector to store and manage human resources documents.
+The PostgreSQL instance, with pgvector extension enabled, runs at 127.0.0.1:6024 and is accessed using the *langchain* user.
+Embeddings are generated using the Llama 3 model, hosted via Ollama at *http://127.0.0.1:11434*.

 ```json
 {